Sport Clubs – FSU Campus Recreation

 - If the RSO elects to create its own logo, it must be approved by the Division of Student Affairs and Office of Trademark Licensing through NoleCentral.

-- The tribal pattern is not permitted to be used on any club merchandise.
+- The tribal pattern and the color turquoise are not permitted to be used on any club merchandise; both of these elements of the Florida State University brand are exclusive to athletics/varsity teams.

 - Clubs are permitted to purchase generic Florida State branded apparel to travel in, but any custom apparel must use an identifying statement such as “Club XYZ Sport” or “XYZ Sport Club”.

-- No representation of any Native American image or identity should be used as a part of an RSO mark or design.
+- No representation of any Native American image or identity should be used as a part of a Sports Club mark or design.
 This imagery includes, but is not limited to, headdresses, tomahawks, caricatures, and objects being impaled on spears.

 Use of Third-Party Marks